 Question: Are high-dividend-paying stocks a decent proxy for bonds if you think interest rates are going up?

-Answer: Possibly, but only in small doses, particularly if stability of your principal is as big a goal for your fixed-income portfolio as is current income.
+Answer: Yes, but only in small doses, particularly if stability of your principal is as big a goal for your fixed-income portfolio as is current income.

 It's easy to see the appeal of dividend-paying stocks versus bonds.
-For one thing, bond yields are downright depressed because of a stampede into fixed-income assets during the past few years.
-Investors are also rightfully concerned about what a sustained period of rising interest rates could mean for bond prices, as a new supply of higher-yielding bonds will tend to depress the prices of older, lower-yielding bonds.
+For one thing, bond yields are downright depressed because of a stampede into fixed-income assets during the past few years: Investors are also rightfully concerned about what a sustained period of raising interest rates could mean for bond prices.
+(A new supply of higher-yielding bonds will tend to depress the prices of older, lower-yielding bonds.)

-Due to that unattractive convergence, I've been hearing from a lot of investors who have become interested in master limited partnerships because of their often-high yields, and I have written about the viability of preferred stock for retiree portfolios.
+Due to that unattractive convergence, I've been hearing from a lot of investors who have become interested in master limited partnerships because of their often-high yields, and I recently wrote about the viability of preferred stock for retiree portfolios.
 In addition to those more exotic income-producing vehicles, some investors have also gravitated toward plain-vanilla dividend-paying stocks.
 PIMCO's Bill Gross began talking up dividend payers, specifically utilities and telecom names, in mid-2009, noting that he had added some of these stocks to his personal portfolio.

 It's easy to see the appeal.
 Some high-quality dividend-paying stocks in the health-care, telecom, and utilities sectors have yields of 2%, 3%, 4%, or even more, making them competitive with bonds on a yield basis alone.
 Moreover, these stocks generally have greater capital-appreciation potential than do bonds and bond funds.
 For bond-fund investors, by contrast, yield usually forms the lion's share of any total return you pocket.

-Despite these positive attributes, dividend-paying stocks could work well as a component of a portfolio that would otherwise be devoted to fixed-income securities.
+Due to all of these positive attributes, dividend-paying stocks could work well as a component of a portfolio that would otherwise be devoted to fixed-income securities.
 At the same time, however, I'd caution against going overboard with such a shift.
 The key reason is volatility.

 It's true that dividend payers tend to be less volatile than non-dividend-paying stocks.
 The former's ability to pay a dividend is an important show of financial wherewithal, and having a dividend yield also provides at least a small cushion against losses.
 Yet dividend-paying stocks' volatility profile is substantially higher than is the case for bonds.
 Given that many fixed-income investors are looking for stability of their principal as much as they are for current income, that means a big slug of dividend payers could be a mismatch in retiree portfolios.

-For example, the 10-year standard deviation of the typical fund in Morningstar's large-value category, where income-oriented stock funds tend to reside, is 15.4, versus 4.3 for the average intermediate-term bond fund.
-Large-value funds have also been more risky than notably volatile bond-fund types such as junk-bond funds (average 10-year standard deviation: 9.7) and emerging-markets bond funds (average 10-year standard deviation: 10.7).
+For example, the typical equity-income fund in Morningstar's database has a 10-year standard deviation of 15, versus 4.3 for the typical intermediate-term bond fund.
+Equity-income funds have also been more risky than notably volatile bond-fund types such as junk-bond funds (average 10-year standard deviation: 10.3) and emerging-markets bond funds (average 10-year standard deviation: 11.4).
 In a nutshell, you can venture into some pretty risky bond types without getting close to the volatility profile you'd have with a basket of dividend-paying stocks.

 True, bonds have had a tremendous run during the past few decades, so it's unlikely that their volatility profile going forward will be as placid, particularly if interest rates go up.
 At the same time, however, equities wouldn't necessarily be impervious in the face of rising interest rates, though the cause-effect relationship isn't as direct.
 There are a couple of reasons why.
 First, rising interest rates mean increased borrowing costs for consumers and businesses, which in turn affects the ability of companies to grow and expand.
 Second, as interest rates on newly issued fixed-income securities trend up, bonds and cash become a more attractive alternative to stocks, and decreased demand could depress stock prices.

-Moreover, dividend-paying stocks aren't looking quite as cheap as they were a couple of years ago.
-Back in 2010, the typical dividend-paying exchange-traded fund in Morningstar's coverage universe was notably undervalued relative to our analysts' estimate of fair value of its underlying securities, according to our ETF Valuation Quickrank tool.
-But following a relatively strong run in dividend payers, most dividend-focused ETFs look pretty fairly valued now, according to our valuation tool.
+Moreover, dividend-paying stocks aren't looking quite as cheap as they were last year.
+Just six months ago, the typical dividend-paying exchange-traded fund in Morningstar's coverage universe was notably undervalued relative to our analysts' estimate of fair value of its underlying securities, according to ETF Valuation Quickrank.
+But following stocks' runup in the second half of the year, most dividend-focused ETFs look pretty fairly valued now, according to our valuation tool.